eleda77/eleda77.github.io/docs/vocab_list.md

 **antemeridian** - occurring before noon (in the forenoon)

 **antiprism** - olytope built from two parallel bases, dual to one another (yeah I don't know what that means either but just look up a picture, it's easier)

+**anodyne** - not likely to provoke dissent or offense; inoffensive, often deliberately so

 **anoxy** - greatly deficient in oxygen